-Ausangate Region: the Nevada, the Region & it’s People
+Ausangate Region: the Nevadas, the Region & it’s People.

-The Ausangate Region is a special place, it’s far enough outside of Cusco to be considered remote but it’s also near enough to be accessible for a wonderful adventure.
+The Ausangate Region is a special place in the Andes of Cusco; it’s far enough outside of Cusco to be considered very remote; but it’s also near enough to be accessible for an amazing adventure.

 Often you will encounter small poblados (small local communities); with many farming llamas for their way of life.
 Many children will greet you, often after ‘dulces‘ (sweets) to savour.

 A lot of the houses & shelters in the area don’t have basic utilities such as electricity, gas, tap water; things we take for granted in more developed countries.